florianhartung/wasm-for-plugin-systems/work/sections/implementation.typ

 #import "../wip.typ": todo, td
 #import "../util.typ": flex-caption
+#import "../dhbw_template/lib.typ": top-level-heading

-= Proof of concept: Developing a WebAssembly plugin system for a text editor The first part of this work performed a technology comparison to find out if Wasm is feasible as a technology for plugin systems.
+#top-level-heading[Proof of concept: Developing a WebAssembly plugin system for a text editor]
+The first part of this work performed a technology comparison to find out if Wasm is feasible as a technology for plugin systems.
 In this second part, a basic proof of concept for a Wasm plugin system will be implemented for a text editor.
 To make this process as realistic as possible and maximize knowledge gained from this implementation, a text editor that is already being used today will be used.